damnski/barman-recover/README.md

 barman-recover is a bash program that enables automated and semi-automated recovery and startup of a PGbarman recovery database.
 It can be run from cron daily to automatically verify barman PITR recovery.

-After your run the automated recovery from cron, use a nagios-type script to reach out to the database and verify it's running and optionally warn you if it's not.
-You have just verified your daily backup, or not, and it needs work.
+After your run the automated recovery from cron, use a nagios-type script to reach out to the database to verify it's running, and optionally warn you if it's not.
+You have just verified your daily backup by recovering it, or not, and your process needs work.

 Items to monitor against:

 * verify the configured port is listed in netstat
-* check postgresql.conf has the same creation date as today's date ** stat -c %y /var/lib/barman/recovery/20160201T000101/postgresql.conf |awk '{print $1}'
+* check postgresql.conf has the same creation date as today's date
+  * stat -c %y /var/lib/barman/recovery/20160201T000101/postgresql.conf |awk '{print $1}'
 * run a query on your recovered DB

 Features: